Negotiating the Best Hot Shot Rates Per Mile

 - Negotiate the best rates with confidence using the data you’ve gathered.

-Load boards also help to find loads near your destination, so you are not returning home with an empty truck.
+Load boards also help you find loads near your destination so you don’t drive empty.
 Avoiding deadhead miles is a key to making your trucking business profitable.

 No matter where you are with your hot shot trucking business and developing your hot shot rate sheet, Truckstop has the hot shot loads and booking tools you need for your business.
 Sign up for the Truckstop Load Board today to keep your trucks rolling!